 Loneliness is a complex phenomenon because everyone experiences it differently.
 One person could be alone without feeling lonely while another could be lonely while surrounded by people.
 Loneliness occurs when your need for social contact or interaction is not possible.

 Prolonged periods of social isolation can lead to feelings of loneliness that might result in your having negative thoughts.
-This could be an early sign of depression, and if identified early enough, you can prevent it by taking a mental health day.
+This could be an early sign of depression, and if identified early enough, you can prevent it from affecting your quality of life by taking a mental health day.

 How to Spend Your Mental Health Day Effectively